In This Article

 The Structural Engineer of Record has several sign-off obligations at project closeout:

-- DOB Job Status Sign-Off: For each DOB permit job filed by the engineer, the engineer must log into NYC DOB NOW and update the job status to "complete," confirming that the permitted work was completed in accordance with the approved plans.
+- DOB Job Status Sign-Off: For each DOB permit job filed by the engineer, the closeout engineer or filing team accesses NYC DOB NOW and updates the job status to "complete," confirming that the permitted work was completed in accordance with the approved plans.
 The engineer's digital signature and PE license number are required.

 - Design Certification: For projects requiring Professional Certification of the filing, the engineer certified that the plans complied with applicable laws at filing.
 At closeout, the engineer must confirm that the as-built conditions match the certified plans, or file amendments for any deviations.